Chapter 1: How accountants and bookkeepers can adapt to working remotely

 If these walls could talk

-Google has lead the way with their creative and downright zany office designs with everything from putting greens, basketball courts and Segway tracks taking pride of place in their original Mountain View office, aptly titled the Googleplex.
+Google has set the standard for innovative and outlandish office architecture, with putting greens, basketball courts, and Segway tracks prominently displayed in its original Mountain View headquarters, aptly dubbed the Googleplex.

-Google’s approach is now commonplace for enterprises whose business model relies on innovation, as they seek to maximise the number of chance encounters their employees have with each other away from their desks.
+Google’s strategy is now standard practice for companies whose business model is based on creativity, as they attempt to increase the amount of chance interactions between employees outside of their desks.

-While digital communication tools have made it easier than ever to connect with colleagues from anywhere in the world, it seems technology has a long way to go before it can do away with physical spaces and human interaction as proven tools for improving productivity and morale.
+Even though the proliferation of digital communication technologies has made it much simpler than ever before to communicate with coworkers located in different parts of the world, it would appear that technology still has a long way to go before it can fully replace in-person meetings and human interaction as an effective means of boosting both productivity and morale.

 5 tips for keeping remote staff motivated

-So you want to offer your workers the chance to operate remotely but you’re unsure if you can Fiverust them to do the right thing?
-The answer is a combination of tech and good management practices.
+So you want to give your employees the option of working from home but aren’t sure whether you can Fiverust them to do the right thing?
+The solution is a mix of technology and solid managerial techniques.

-While there are clear benefits to creating a business culture that’s amenable to workplace flexibility, there’s no denying that managing remote staff is far more difficult than doing so when they’re physically sitting in the office.
+While there are evident advantages to cultivating a workplace culture that encourages flexibility, there’s no disputing that managing remote employees is significantly more challenging than managing employees who are physically present in the office.

-One of the key challenges of delegating these tasks to people who work remotely is ensuring that work is being done as it should be, while making sure that workers don’t feel micromanaged.
+One of the most difficult aspects of allocating these tasks to persons who operate remotely is ensuring that work is completed as it should be while avoiding micromanagement.

-But, there are some ways through which business owners can ‘keep an eye’ on their remote staff, while staying away from becoming the dreaded overbearing and micromanaging boss.
+There are, however, certain ways for business owners to keep an eye on their remote employees without becoming the dreaded overbearing and micromanaging boss.

 1. Good communication

-According to Adam Stone, founder of Speedlancer, the biggest issue is not knowing if or when the remote worker is running late on completing their task before the deadline.
+The biggest challenge, according to Adam Stone, founder of Speedlancer, is not knowing if or when a remote worker is late in finishing a task before the deadline.

 2. Avoid overwhelming your remote staff

-If someone chooses to work remotely, there’s a good chance that they have other commitments that they need to stay on top of as well.
+If someone decides to work remotely, there’s a strong possibility they have other responsibilities that they must manage.

-When asked how to avoid making this mistake, Stone told The Pulse that it is better to hand-ball the work to someone else if you feel that your remote resource is being overwhelmed.
+When asked how to prevent making this error, Stone told The Pulse that if your remote resource is overworked, it’s best to delegate the task to someone else.

-“Develop a healthy understanding of the remote worker’s capability and recognise when it is time to send the work elsewhere,” said Stone.
+“Develop a good grasp of the remote worker’s capabilities and recognise when it’s time to delegate the work,” Stone advised.

 3. Use technology to track progress

-Aside from the more common methods of communication that businesses tend to use (like emails, Slack channels, WhatsApp groups and so on), there are some great tech platforms that help business owners monitor the progress of their remote employees.
+Apart from the more traditional methods of communication used by businesses (emails, Slack channels, WhatsApp groups, and so on), there are a number of excellent software platforms that may assist business owners in tracking the development of their remote staff.

-In the event that you’re delegating various types of tasks to people working in different countries, Stone suggested that the use of an online “concierge” service that manages the relationship for you can play a big role in keeping remote workers productive.
+If you’re assigning a variety of duties to employees in different countries, Stone suggests that using an online “concierge” service to handle the connection for you can help keep remote workers productive.

 4. Always leave enough time

-Delegating a remote worker task with an extremely short deadline is like booking a flight with a very tight connection.
+Delegating a task to a remote worker with a tight deadline is similar to arranging a flight with a tight connection.

-So, depending on what it is that you’re delegating, make sure that you give your remote workers ample time to complete the work while factoring in potential delays.
+So, depending on what you’re delegating, make sure you allow your remote workers enough time to accomplish the task, taking into account any potential delays.

 5. Keep staff incentivised

-It all comes down to the result.
-Finding a way to keep your staff driven to work productively even when they’re working from afar will ensure that the business’ results will remain at a high standard regardless of where your employees may be.
+It everything boils down to the outcome.
+Finding a strategy to keep your employees motivated to work successfully even while they’re working from home can ensure that the company’s performance remain good, no matter where they are.

 Remote work is working

-“It is not the strongest of the species that survives, nor the most intelligent.
-It is the one that is the most adaptable to change.”
+“It is not the strongest of the species that survives, nor the most intelligent,” said Charles Darwin famously.
+It’s the one that can adapt to change the most.”

 Getting flexible for productivity

-According to a Sure Payroll survey, 65 per cent of employees think that a flexible and remote work schedule would increase their productivity, yet only 19 percent are allowed to work remotely.
-Overall, 86 percent of all employees prefer to work alone in order to reach maximum productivity.
+According to a survey conducted by Sure Payroll, 65% of employees believe that a flexible and remote work schedule will boost their productivity, yet only 19% are permitted to do so.
+In order to maximise productivity, 86 percent of all employees prefer to work alone.

-So if we have the technology to support remote working, what’s holding us back from moving to remote working?
+So, if we have the technology to facilitate remote working, what is preventing us from doing so?

 The importance of trust

-Unfortunately, this logic is flawed.
-Every week, employees spend an average of 20 hours online, five of which are used visiting non-work-related sites.
-This doesn’t include distractions such as mobile phone use, office ‘gossip’, social media use, snack breaks and disruptive co-workers.
+This logic, however, is faulty.
+Employees spend an average of 20 hours per week online, with five of those hours spent on non-work-related sites.
+Distractions such as cell phone use, office gossip, social media use, snack breaks, and unruly coworkers are not included.

-Seventy-six percent of employees surveyed by Sure Payroll said that they’d be motivated to use company technology that allows employees to check their job performance and productivity, taking away any doubt or concern an employer might have.
+Sure Payroll polled employees and found that 76% of them would be inspired to use company technology that allows employees to evaluate their job performance and productivity, removing any uncertainty or fear that an employer would have.

 Getting it right for your team

-More than a quarter of employees believe that their overall work performance is measured predominantly by how much time they spend in the office.
-Many employees feel that they need to be physically visible to their employers to demonstrate the fact that they are working hard.
+More than a quarter of employees feel that how much time they spend in the office determines their overall work performance.
+Many workers believe that they must be physically visible to their bosses in order to show that they are working hard.

-The end goal for any business should be to find out what works best for you and your team.
-There’s no magic formula or algorithm for increasing employee satisfaction and productivity, but if you make it a focus of your business, good things will follow.
+Finding out what works best for you and your team should be the ultimate goal of any firm.
+There is no secret formula or method for boosting employee satisfaction and productivity, but if you make it a priority in your company, good things will happen.

-Whatever your strategy, the remote working revolution is taking off around the world.
-Persistent advances in technology and the digital globalisation of the world mean that our views on what a ‘work day’ is must adapt to survive.
+Whatever approach you use, the remote working revolution is sweeping the globe.
+Consistent technological advancements and the digital globalisation of the world mean that our ideas about what constitutes a “work day” must evolve in order to survive.

-Chapter 4: How remote working has transformed accounting
+Chapter 4: How remote working has impacted accounting

-Here are a few of the key ways in which remote working has transformed accounting.
+Here are a few of the most significant ways that remote working has changed accounting.

 1. Online training courses are even more popular

-While there have always been online courses for accountants, shelter-in-place orders mean that a lot more learning is taking place online than before.
+While online courses for accountants have long existed, shelter-in-place orders mean that much more learning is taking place online than previously.

 2. Employees may well be more productive

-“My company’s experience remotely closing the books in the first quarter demonstrated that finance and accounting staff productivity was just as high as it was previously, if not higher.
-In fact, we were able to close our books at period-end in a scant three days.”
+“My company’s remote bookkeeping experience in the first quarter indicated that finance and accounting staff productivity was just as high, if not higher, than it had been previously.”
+In fact, we were able to shut our books in just three days at the end of the term.”

-Managers need to resist the urge to micromanage employees who are working remotely.
-Of course, you should make sure that your employees know how to get help and support if they need it – but you don’t want them to feel like you’re watching their every move.
+Managers must resist the temptation to micromanage workers who work from home.
+Of course, you should ensure that your employees are aware of where they may obtain help and support if they require it, but you don’t want them to believe that you are watching their every move.

 3. Cybersecurity is more important than ever

-In the office, you may have had an IT department responsible for setting up computers with antivirus protection, maintaining a firewall, and reminding your staff about best practices when it comes to creating passwords.
+You may have had an IT department in the office that was responsible for installing antivirus software, maintaining a firewall, and reminding your employees about password best practises.

 4. The pace of change has accelerated

-“We have a very secure environment for remote work, and we were already scheduled in the next 24 months to move to laptops.
-But we pushed up our deadline.
-We want our teams to be able to pack up laptops and have their big monitors already at home to plug in and go.”
+“We have a very secure environment for remote work, and we were already planning to switch to laptops in the next 24 months.”
+However, we had to extend our deadline.
+We want our teams to be able to bring their computers home and plug in their huge monitors right away.”

-Other companies are introducing initiatives such as equipment budgets for people working from home, flexitime policies, new communication tools, and more.
+Other businesses are implementing efforts like equipment budgets for remote workers, flexitime rules, new communication tools, and more.

 5. What does this mean for your accounting practice?

-Recognise that remote working is here to stay.
-It’s become increasingly clear over the past few months that coronavirus isn’t going to disappear anytime soon suddenly.
-Plus, now that remote working has been shown to be possible, and workers are used to working from home, many will want to continue doing so – at least part of the time.
+Recognize that remote working isn’t going anywhere.
+Over the last few months, it’s become increasingly clear that coronavirus isn’t going away anytime soon.
+Plus, now that remote working has been proven to be possible and people have grown accustomed to working from home, many may desire to do so full-time.

 Look at what’s working well … and what isn’t.
-Some changes may have improved team morale, individuals’ productivity, or your bottom line.
-Other changes may have been unpopular or simply unnecessary.
-It’s worth looking closely at the impact of the changes you’ve needed to make.
-You might also run an anonymous survey of employees to get honest feedback on what they’re finding helpful and what they’re not so keen on.
+Some improvements may have boosted team morale, increased individual productivity, or increased your bottom line.
+Other modifications may have been unpopular or unnecessary.
+It’s important to consider the consequences of the changes you’ve had to make.
+You might also conduct an anonymous employee survey to obtain candid feedback on what they find useful and what they don’t.

 Consider how these trends will impact your future real estate usage.
-If remote working is going smoothly for your firm, you’re unlikely to ever need everyone back in the office at once.
-Some firms have decided, as a result of coronavirus, to go fully remote.
-You may need to keep up office space for meetings with clients or for crucial housing infrastructure like servers… but you might find that you’re able to cut back and significantly reduce your overheads.
+If your company’s remote working is going well, you’re unlikely to require everyone back in the office at the same time.
+As a result of the coronavirus, some businesses have decided to become completely remote.
+You may require office space for client meetings or to house critical infrastructure such as servers… but you may find that you can cut back and dramatically lower your overheads.

-Accounting, like so many industries, has been transformed by COVID-19 in 2020.
-While many of us might wish for life to “go back to normal”, it’s clear that many changes are here to stay – at least in some form.
-Embrace that, and look for ways to make sure that you keep the best practices and new tools going forward.
+COVID-19, like so many other sectors, will alter accounting in 2020.
+While many of us yearn for life to “return to normal,” many changes are unavoidable – at least in some form.
+Accept this and search for ways to ensure that you continue to use the best practises and new tools in the future.